Obarun/66/doc/index.md

 66 focuses on mechanisms, not policies, and can be compiled with either `glibc` or `musl` for flexibility across different systems.

 **Note**: This documentation tries to be complete and self-contained.
-However, if you have never heard of [s6](https://skarnet.org/software/s6) you might be confused at first.
-Please refer to the skarnet documentation if in doubt.
+If you are new to process supervision, some concepts may be unfamiliar at first; the rest of this documentation introduces them as needed.

 ## Where to begin